bharathkreddy/BRK-coin-miner-webapp/README.md

 The entire application is written to be very modular.
 Follow below steps to run the BRK miner to mine some BRK coins.

+*Setting up the environment variables so creation of docker images & networks can be run in a loop.*

 '''
 github_branch=Main